 If you have debt with a high APR (say, higher than 8 or 9%), you want to prioritize paying that off before focusing on saving or investing in a 401(k).
 That’s because the expected return you might get from putting money into your 401(k) is lower than the amount of interest you’ll need to pay on that debt in the long term.
 And by paying down your loan early, you could save big.
 For example, if you paid $50 extra every month on a 15 year $20,000 student loan with an 8 % interest rate, it could be paid off in 10 years – five years ahead of schedule!
 That’s five years of interest charges that you won’t have to pay.

 If paying extra on debt isn’t an option for you, look into any opportunities to reduce the interest rate on your loans: you may be able to refinance at a lower rate.
 Some companies also offer interest rate discounts for “going paperless” and signing up for automatic payments.
 Every little bit helps.

 Life is about choices and finding a balance.
 Don’t make paying off debt, saving for your future, and having some cash on-hand an either-or strategy.
 Take advantage of programs available to you to maximize your savings and minimize your debt.
 Make a plan to allocate to all of these financial strategies in a way that works for you.

-For any personal finance question you have, we invite you to reach out to a personal banker through the HERE by Hills Bank app.
+For any personal finance question you have, we invite you to reach out to a personal banker through the chat bubble on hillsbank.com or by signing into your online banking account.
 And if you’re looking for additional guidance in 401(k) accounts, financial planning, or investments, our Wealth Management Group is here to help.
 You can schedule a virtual meeting with one of our experienced Trust and Wealth Management Officers by calling 1-800-899-8858.
 We look forward to serving you as your trusted advisor.

 Investment products are not a deposit, not FDIC insured, not insured by any government agency, carry no bank guarantee, and may go down in value.